Cantera/cantera/doc/sphinx/cython/tutorial.rst

 Converting CK-format files
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-See :ref:`sec-ck-format-conversion` in the Working with Input Files documentation.
+See :ref:`sec-ck-format-conversion` in the :ref:`sec-input-files` documentation.

 Getting Help